Application procedure for applicants from outside the EU/EEA

 - Minimum average grade

-- Admission to UiB is generally highly competitive.
+- Please note that meeting the minimum average grade requirement does not guarantee admission, since admission is highly competitive.
 Approximately 8 % of international applicants are granted admission.

 - English language requirements